|Post-Meal Blood Sugars and High Normal A1cs Predict Heart Attack|

 What Can You Do To Reduce Risk?Your first step should be to stop worrying about total cholesterol and LDL, instead look at your A1c and triglycerides.
 If they are high, you know you need to cut back on carbohydrates.

-Your first step should be to buy a blood sugar meter and test your blood sugar using the technique discussed here:
+Your first step in lowering your blood sugar to levels that will fight heart disease should be to buy a blood sugar meter and test your blood sugar using the technique discussed here:

 Am I Diabetic, how to test your own blood sugar to find out.